Junjie98/SoftwareDeveloperTeamProject/commandbuilders/README.md

 Each command issuing will only take effect once.
 Setting the non-required fields will be ignored.

-Sedning a draw command will be *expected* to be like this:
+Sending a draw command will be *expected* to be like this:

 ```java
 new UnitCommandBuilder(out)